super-yjt/super-yjt/README.md

-- 👋 Hi, I’m @super-yjt
+- 👋 Hi, I’m @super-MILITANT
 - 👀 I’m interested in c++
 - 🌱 I’m currently learning c++
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on c++
 - 📫 How to reach me `3537177095@qq.com`

 <!---